watem-sedem/watem-sedem/docs/watem-sedem.rst

 with

- - :math:`D` = grid resolution (m)
+ - :math:`D`: grid resolution (m)
- - :math:`m` = length exponent.
+ - :math:`m`: length exponent (-).
- - :math:`x` = factor incorporating the flow direction.
+ - :math:`x`: factor incorporating the flow direction (-).

 For the computation of :math:`m` and :math:`x`, we refer to Deproost et al. (2018).
-The upstream area in a pixel is determined by the stream flow algorithm, by considering a parcel trapping efficiency and the parcel connectivity.
+The upstream area :math:`A` in a pixel is determined by the stream flow algorithm, by considering a parcel trapping efficiency and the parcel connectivity.
 The parcel trapping efficiency (PTEF) is used to potentially reduce the upstream area.
 The PTEF typically varies as a function of a number of land-use categories, *e.g.* forest, agriculture and infrastructure.
 For pixels with a land-use 'agriculture', the PTEF is typically set to zero.
 The parcel connectivity quantifies the flow amount, expressed in upstream area, that flows from an upstream to a downstream parcel (Notebaert et al., 2006).
 The upstream area is multiplied with a factor equal to the parcel connectivity.
 The parcel connectivity typically varies as a function of the land-use of the target pixel (Deproost et al., 2018).

 The S-factor is computed based on Nearing (1997):